 Feed-forward is an important feature, because it can keep the converter stable and preserve its load transient performance when Vin varies in a large range.
-In the IR3826, the feedforward function is enabled when the Vin pin is connected to the Pvin pin.
+In the IR3826A, the feedforward function is enabled when the Vin pin is connected to the Pvin pin.
 In this case, the internal low dropout (LDO) regulator is used.
 The PWM ramp amplitude (Vramp) is proportionally changed with the Vin to maintain Vin/Vramp almost constant throughout the Vin variation range (as shown in Figure 15).
 Thus, the control loop bandwidth and phase margin can be maintained constant.
 Feed-forward function can also minimize impact on output voltage if fast Vin transients occur.
-The maximum Vin slew rate is within $1 V/\mu s$.
+The maximum Vin slew rate is within $1 V/\mu s$ .

-On IR3826, Vin signal signal is used for feedforward.
-If an external bias voltage is used as Vcc, the Vin pin should be connected to Vcc/LDO_out, therefore Vin signal does not follow Pvin anymore.
+If an external bias voltage is used as Vcc, the Vin pin should be connected to Vcc/LDO\out pin instead of Pvin.
 This disables the feedforward function.
 Loop compensation parameters must be adjusted.